ELEC ENG 1100 - Analog Electronics

 • Practical instructions: these are available on the course website ahead of the practicals.

 2) A toolkit containing prototyping boards and basic tools is required for the practical sessions.
-Please purchase the kit through the University online shop.
-The toolkits wil cost $80 but represent $150 in retail value.
-The online shop link will be available during the Orientation Week lecture and through MyUni.
+Purchase details will be provided in the Orientation Week lecture and through MyUni.

 Recommended Resources1) Practice Problems: are available on the course website.